jaim1n/spydes/README.md

 - Overbidding results in a sandbag per overtrick and earns 1 point each.
 A 100-point penalty is applied every 10 sandbags.
 - A successful nil bid earns 100 points; a failed nil bid deducts 100 points.
 - A successful blind nil bid earns 200 points; a failed blind nil bid deducts 200 points.

+### Winning:
 - If a player's score reaches 500 or more, they win; a score of -200 or lower results in a loss.

-### Winning:
-- The game continues until one player reaches a total score of 500 or more or drops to -200 points.

 ## TODO
 - [x] Prompt user to input name replacing "Player 1" and store in dictionary